-- c) the roles and responsibilities as determined in the internal policy and processes at least for the performance of the stress testing programme; - d) a description of the entire process of designing, approving, performing, monitoring the performance and periodically assessing the stress testing programme and its outcomes; - e) a description of the processes for evaluating stress test outcomes, including details of areas with manual or judgemental parts, also of the process for using the results for informing management actions and the strategy of the institution; and - f) a description and inventory of the relevant IT applications. - 21.
-The stress testing programme should be challenged across the organisation.
-Business units not responsible for the design and application of the programme and/or non-involved external experts should play a key role in the assessment of this process, taking into account the respective expertise for specific subjects. - 22.
-Institutions should ensure, both for the initial design and for the assessment of the stress testing programme, that an effective dialogue has taken place with the involvement of experts from all business areas of the institution and that the programme and its updates has been properly reviewed by the senior management and management body of the institution who are also responsible for monitoring its execution.
+- c) the roles and responsibilities as determined in the internal policy, specifying the roles for the second and third lines of defence, and processes for at least the performance of the stress testing programme; - d) a description of the entire process of designing, approving, performing, monitoring the performance and periodically assessing the stress testing programme and its outcomes; - e) a description of the processes for evaluating stress test outcomes, including details of areas that require manual or human judgemental in some parts, and also of the process for using the results for informing management actions and the strategy of the institution; and - f) a description and inventory of the relevant IT applications used for stress testing (and where a central inventory exists, reference can be made to it). - 21.
+The stress testing programme should be challenged across the organisation, for instance by the risk committee and internal auditors.
+Business units not responsible for the design and application of the programme and/or non-involved external experts should play a key role in the assessment of this process, taking into account the relevant expertise for specific subjects. - 22.
+Institutions should ensure, both for the initial design and for the assessment of the stress testing programme, that an effective dialogue has taken place with the involvement of experts from all business areas of the institution and that the programme and its updates have been properly reviewed by the senior management4 and management body of the institution, who are also responsible for monitoring its execution and oversight.